 I use W3 Total Cache on several of my projects, and it’s a very powerful and advanced plugin that does a great job.
 The plugin was created by Frederick Townes, the senior technical advisor of Mashable and they use it too.

 It can be a bit overwhelming the first time you look at it because of all the different options.
-Activating it with the default settings on will be fine for the majority of bloggers, though.
+Activating it with the default settings on will be fine for the majority of content creators, though.
 In “Performance” -> “General Settings” make sure all of the below are enabled: